 About Michael Maccoby

-MICHAEL MACCOBY, PH.D., is president of the Maccoby Group and director of the Project on Technology, Work, and Character, a nonprofit research center.
-A psychoanalyst, anthropologist, and consultant, Dr. Maccoby has advised leaders at numerous corporations, from AT&T to Volvo,… More about Michael Maccoby
+Michael Maccoby is President of the Maccoby Group and Director of the Project on Technology, Work, and Character, a nonprofit research center.
+A psychoanalyst, anthropologist, and consultant, Maccoby has advised leaders at numerous corporations, from AT&T to Volvo, as well… More about Michael Maccoby

 Paperback | $19.00